hoang06kx1/koin-example-android/README.md

-# nbl-survey
-> Just another endless surveys...
+# Koin example for Android (nbl-survey)
+> One-feature-Android-application as an example of how to setup Koin 2.0.1 for AndroidX: from Unit Test to Integration Test.

-This is a demo application demonstrating how a good covering test could help you in writing less error-prone code.
+This is a demo application, based on Nimble's API, demonstrate how a good covering test can help you in writing less error-prone code.

-Written in Kotlin. (**Java**? sorry, I'm tired of null check)
+App has only one feature: make Http requests to the API to get the list of surveys from the endpoint and render on a **vertical** viewpager.
+If the token is expired, refresh the token before retrying the request.

+The most challenging thing is to set up [Koin DI](https://insert-koin.io/): when running test cases, Retrofit should be pointed to the mockWebServer endpoint instead of real API.
+And cycle dependency arose when reuse retrofit to refresh a new token.

 ## Tools
- - DI: Koin (*should stick back to Dagger2..explain below*)
+ - DI: Koin ~~(*should stick back to Dagger2..explain below*)~~
  - Viewpager2
  - Circle indicator
  - Android Architecture Components (*LiveData, Viewmodel*)